wp-plugins/delete-me/readme.txt

 3. Go to the `Settings -> Delete Me` subpanel.
 Select the WordPress roles you want to allow to delete themselves using Delete Me and save changes.

 4. The delete link will be placed automatically on the `Users -> Your Profile` subpanel for roles you allow, but if you have a Post or Page you'd like the delete link to appear on just copy and paste the Shortcode `[plugin_delete_me /]` there.
-A custom PHP template can use the Shortcode this way `<?php echo do_shortcode('[plugin_delete_me /]'); ?>`
+A custom PHP template can use the Shortcode like so `<?php echo do_shortcode( '[plugin_delete_me /]' ); ?>`

 == Frequently Asked Questions ==